nlpxucan/WizardLM/README.md

 | WizardCoder-15B  1.0 | **57.3**     |

 ## Call for Feedbacks
 We welcome everyone to use your professional and difficult instructions to evaluate WizardLM, and show us examples of poor performance and your suggestions in the [issue discussion](https://github.com/nlpxucan/WizardLM/issues) area.
-We are focusing on improving the Evol-Instruct now and hope to relieve existing weaknesses and issues in the the next version of WizardLM.
+We are focusing on improving the Evol-Instruct now and hope to relieve existing weaknesses and issues in the next version of WizardLM.
 After that, we will open the code and pipeline of up-to-date Evol-Instruct algorithm and work with you together to improve it.